olivierthereaux/recipes/recipes/Hot-Toddy.md

 3. Turn it down to a gentle simmer until you can smell the spices.
 4. Heat up your drinking vessel, either by pouring some boiling water in it, or I sometimes put a bit of water and microwave it for 30 seconds.
 Discard the water.
 5. Squeeze lemon juice into your cup, and pour in the shot of brandy, rum, whisky or whiskey.
-6. Take the saucepan off the stove and pour in the liquid through a sieve into your cup.
+6. Take the saucepan off the stove and pour the liquid through a sieve into your cup.
 7. Stir in the honey.
 8. Drink!